 Who is eligible for Nest?

 Every household in Wales is eligible for Nest advice and support.
-Householders who own or privately rent their home, are in receipt of a means-tested benefit and are living in the most energy inefficient properties (E, F or G rated) may be eligible for Nest funded home energy efficiency improvements.
+Householders who own or privately rent their home, are in receipt of a means-tested benefit or living with specific health conditions, and living in the most energy inefficient properties may be eligible for Nest funded home energy efficiency improvements.

 Nest only accepts applications for residential properties; the property cannot have been used for business purposes 12 months prior to the application.